hurutta/tic-tac-toe/README.md

 ## About The Project

-In this project, I created a fullstack project for <b>N x N</b> Tic-tac-toe application where <i>3 ≤ <b>n</b> ≤ 12</i>.
-The frontend and backend are developed independently, with the frontend responsible for I/O and style and the backend responsible for functionality and logics.
+In this project, I created a fullstack <b>N x N</b> Tic-tac-toe application where <i>3 ≤ <b>n</b> ≤ 12</i>.
+The frontend and backend are developed independently, where the frontend responsible for I/O and style and the backend responsible for functionality and logics.
 The backend is RESTful.
 The frontend makes API requests to the backend and receives payload.
 All the API shown <a href="#usage2">here</a> and in <a href="#features">swagger</a> integration part.
 Backend keeps all the sucessful validation result in the database, I've used mongoDB atlas microservice which is <a href="backend/src/main/java/com/example/tictactoe/config/MongoDbConfig.java">configured</a> from backend.
-Later, I added unit testing with Junit and Mockito.
+Moreover, I added unit testing with Junit and Mockito.
+Later, I deployed it on heroku, as heroku dyno sleeps after inactivity of 30 minutes, it might take few more seconds on its first loading.

 <br>